 Both textbooks and activity manuals for each course are attractively printed in full color with plenty of illustrations.
 BJU Press sells the same editions to both schools and home educators, so you will sometimes have to adapt activities written for class groups.

 Scientific thinking is heavily stressed with the scientific method introduced at first grade level.
 Scriptural principles are incorporated with science applications in the curriculum.
-The fourth editions of these texts have an increased emphasis on helping children develop a Christian worldview.

 The teacher's editions are well organized and easy to use.
 All of them include a Teacher’s Toolkit CD-ROM that will run on either Windows or Mac systems.
 Teacher's Toolkits include answer keys for the activity manual, reproducible pages, rubrics for grading activities, instructional aids, extensive science fair information, and similar resources—some of which are optional.
 However, you should explore the CD-ROM so that you are aware of resources that you want to use.

 Chapters in the textbooks each have a number of lessons and conclude with a review lesson to reinforce concepts taught throughout that chapter.
 Chapters are also color coded so you can easily tell which lessons are included within a chapter or unit in both the text and activity manual.